6

 "The board isn’t saying you can’t have a garden, they are just saying you can’t have it in your front yard."

-Below was my "Letter of Appeal" to keep our garden in the front.
-I am hopeful they will no longer ban it because several moms in neighborhood supported me in presenting this case at a recent board meeting.
+Below is the "Letter of Appeal" we sent to keep our garden in the front.
+A few moms in the neighborhood supported us in presenting the case for front-yard food gardens at a board meeting.

 Dear Members of the governing board of the Fox Creek Homeowner's Association,